- Follow these steps to avoid getting sent to spam:

 Next, set up a proper sending infrastructure based on your business’s goals and setup.

 If you choose a dedicated IP or a new domain, warm it up by gradually increasing email volume to help avoid spam filters.
+This process typically takes 4 to 8 weeks, and rushing it is one of the most common reasons new senders land in spam right out of the gate.

 Setting up reverse DNS, PTR records, and custom return paths is another way to improve deliverability by making sure mail servers recognize and trust your sending domain.